-The recommended external BST diode is IN4148, and the recommended BST capacitor value is 0.1 μ F to 1 μ F.
+The recommended external BST diode is IN4148, and the recommended BST capacitor value is $0.1\mu F$ to $1\mu F$.

-A resistor in series with BST capacitor (R{BST}) can reduce the SW rising rate and voltage spikes.
+A resistor in series with the BST capacitor (R{BST}) can reduce the SW rising rate and voltage spikes.
 This helps enhance EMI performance and reduce voltage stress at a high VIN.
 A higher resistance is better for SW spike reduction but compromises efficiency.
 To make a tradeoff between EMI and efficiency, a $\leq 20\Omega$ R{BST} is recommended.

-PCB Layout Guidelines(6)
+PCB Layout Guidelines (6)

-Efficient PCB layout, especially for the input capacitor placement, is critical for stable operation.
+Efficient PCB layout, especially of the input capacitor placement, is critical for stable operation.
 A four-layer layout is strongly recommended to achieve better thermal performance.
 For best results, refer to Figure 8 and follow the guidelines below.

 1. Place symmetric input capacitors as close to VIN and GND as possible.
-2. Use a large ground plane to connect to PGND directly.
+2. Use a large ground plane to connect directly to PGND.
 3. Add vias near PGND if the bottom layer is a ground plane.
 4. Ensure that the high-current paths at GND and VIN have short, direct, and wide traces.
 5. Place the ceramic input capacitor, especially the small package size (0603) input bypass capacitor, as close to VIN and PGND as possible to minimize high-frequency noise.
-6. Keep the connection of the input capacitor and VIN as short and wide as possible.
+6. Keep the connection of the input capacitor and IN as short and wide as possible.
 7. Place the VCC capacitor as close to VCC and GND as possible.
 8. Route SW and BST away from sensitive analog areas such as FB.
-9. Place the feedback resistors close to the chip to ensure that the trace connecting to FB is as short as possible.
-10. Use multiple vias to connect the power planes to internal layers.
+9. Place the feedback resistors close to the chip to that ensure that the trace connecting to FB is as short as possible.
+10. Use multiple vias to connect the power planes to the internal layers.